 You must notify your employer within five days of your injury.
 If your employer accepts liability for your injury, your employer or employer’s insurance company will fill out the First Report of Injury Form.
 This is the first step in receiving your workers’ compensation in Alabama.

 However, if your employer refuses to accept liability or help you pursue your workers’ compensation claim, you may decide to call the Workers Compensation Division for information.

 Not all injuries are covered or recognized by the Alabama Workers’ Compensation Act.
 Here are some specific injuries that the Act approves for compensation.

 Slips, trips, and falls are a top cause for workers’ compensation in Alabama.
 It is common for you to encounter slippery surfaces at your workplace.
-Fall from certain heights (such as scaffolding or ladders) in work environments is also typical.
+Falling from certain heights (such as scaffolding or ladders) in work environments is also typical.

 The causes of trips and slips could be low lighting, wet or oily surfaces, wrinkled carpets or mats, uneven walking surfaces, icy walkways, and many others.
 Injuries you can get include broken bones, cuts, sprains, etc.

 Hearing loss is another common workplace injury.
 Hearing loss caused by working in noisy environments is compensated under the Alabama Workers’ Compensation Act.